kgiusti/proton-tools/README.txt

 banco-de-justin/ - 'Bank of Justin', a transaction-like messaging
-                    example using Proton Messenger's delivery state. benchmark/ - a to benchmark Proton Messenger
+                    example using Proton Messenger's delivery state. benchmark/ - a to benchmark Proton Messenger drain/ - client that connects to a server, subscribes to an address and prints messages as they arrive.

 BUILDING
 --------